-18. Prior approval of the Reserve Bank is not necessary for the issuance of co-branded debit cards/co-branded prepaid cards by banks subject to conditions stipulated under this chapter.
+18. Prior approval of the Reserve Bank is not necessary for the issuance of co-branded debit cards / co-branded prepaid cards by banks subject to conditions stipulated under this chapter.
+However, RCBs shall not issue debit cards in tie-up with other non-bank entities.
 In addition to the conditions listed herein, the co-branding arrangement for debit cards and prepaid cards shall also be subject to the specific conditions applicable to such cards.

 19. The co-branded card shall explicitly indicate that the card has been issued under a cobranding arrangement.
 The co-branding partner shall not advertise / market the cobranded card as its own product.
-In all marketing / advertising material, the name of the card-issuer shall be clearly shown.
+In all marketing/advertising material, the name of the card-issuer shall be clearly shown.